ldotlopez/ha-historical-sensor/README.md

   `async_write_ha_historical_states`.
 This method handles the details of creating tweaked states in the past and write them into the database using the `recorder` component of Home Assistant core.

+Q. **What is `PollUpdateMixin` and why I need to inherit from it?**

+A. Home Assistant sensors can use [the poll or the push model](https://developers.home-assistant.io/docs/integration_fetching_data/#push-vs-poll) to update data.

+Poll mode does not mix well with historical data, causes blanks and empty points in history and graphs.
+Because of that, historical sensors use a false push model: historical sensors are never updated by them self.

+`PollUpdateMixin` solves this and automatically provides the poll functionality back without any code.
+The sensor will be updated at startup and every hour.
+This interval can be configured via the `UPDATE_INTERVAL` class attribute.

 Q. **Why it is recommended to DON'T set the `state` and the `state_class` properties?**